Allen Robinson II Player Prop Bets for NFL Week 11 | Chicago vs. Baltimore 11/21/2021

 Matchup vs. Baltimore

-- In his one matchup against the Ravens, Robinson's 57 receiving yards total is 21.5 more than his over/under for Sunday's game (35.5).
+- Robinson collected 57 receiving yards in his lone career matchup against the Ravens, 21.5 more than his over/under in Sunday's game.

 - Robinson caught multiple touchdowns in that outing against the Ravens.